FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 {:/comment}

-# Requirements Language
+# Introduction

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] {::comment}
-    The two references have to come one after another to avoid boilerplate nit, but the xml2rfc processing (web service) is buggy and strips rfc2119 brackets.
-    Luckily having this comment here avoids the bug and creates correct .xml file.
+This document describes the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking functions running on commodity x86/ARM CPUs (vs purpose-built ASIC / NPU / FPGA).
+Such network functions can be deployed on dedicated physical appliance (e.g. a standalone hardware device) or as virtual appliance (e.g., Virtual Network Function running on shared servers in the compute cloud).

+{::comment}

+    [MB6]: Should be defined.
+    Not sure what is specific as any networking device is a software-based device.
+Even hardware, it is not more than frozen software ;)

+    [VP]: We can mention “noisiness” here, not sure how detailed
+    [MK]: Good point.
+Added text clarifying the difference.
+See if this is good enough, or does this need any more explanation.

 {:/comment}
-[RFC8174] when, and only when, they appear in all capitals, as shown here.

-# Purpose and Scope

-The purpose of this document is to describe the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking devices and functions.
+Applying the vanilla throughput binary search, as specified in [RFC2544] and [TST-009]

+{::comment}

+    [MB7]: Can we have an explicit reference for the method?

+    [VP]: Need to search but should be doable
+    [MK]: RFC2544 mentions binary-search style procedure without fully specifying the algorithm.
+The only other standard that defines is ETSI GS NFV-TST 009 - adding it here.

+{:/comment}
-Applying the vanilla [RFC2544] throughput bisection method to software DUTs results in several problems:
+to software devices under test (DUTs) results in several problems {::comment}

+    [MB8]: Expand

+    [VP]: Ok (point to DUT).
+    [MK]: Expanded.

+{:/comment}

-- Binary search takes too long as most trials are done far from the eventually found throughput.
+- Binary search takes long as most trials are done far from the {::comment}

+    [MB9]: Can we have a public reference to share here?

+    [VP]: Need to search but should be doable).

+    [MK]: Removed "too".
+Explanation and public references are provided in the Identified Problems section.

+{:/comment}
+  eventually found throughput.
 - The required final trial duration and pauses between trials prolong the overall search duration.
 - Software DUTs show noisy trial results, leading to a big spread of possible discovered throughput values.
-- Throughput requires a loss of exactly zero frames, but the industry frequently allows for low but non-zero losses.
+- Throughput requires a loss of exactly zero frames, but the industry best practices {::comment}

+    [MB10]: What is meant there?

+    [VP]: Expand (industry).
+    [MK]: Improved clarity, by referring to loss tolerance.
+Added references.

+{:/comment}
+  frequently allow for low but non-zero losses tolerance ([Y.1564], test-equipment manuals).
 - The definition of throughput is not clear when trial results are inconsistent.
+  (e.g. When successive trials at the same - or even a higher - offered load yield different loss ratios, the classical RFC 1242/RFC 2544 throughput metric can no longer be pinned to a single, unambiguous value.)

+{::comment}

+    [MB11]: Can we expand on this one?

+    [VP]: Some soft intro to incunsistent trials may be needed here.
+    [MK]: Added text in brackets.
+See if it is sufficient.

+{:/comment}

 To address these problems,
 the MLRsearch test methodology employs the following enhancements:
+{::comment}

+    [VP]: We should reformulate to make clear which improvements are not covered by the specification.

+{:/comment}

 - Allow multiple short trials instead of one big trial per load.
   - Optionally, tolerate a percentage of trial results with higher loss.